Uniform Distribution of Sequences and its interplay with Functional Analysis: Introduction

 where $\upsilon$ is the function of total variation of $\varphi$ on $I$ and $\upsilon(1)=V_0^1 \varphi$.
 The last theorem partially generalizes a classical result from \cite{KN} (Theorem 8 in our treatment) which says that the equalities of Theorem 7 are valid for every $x \in I$, provided that $\varphi$ is increasing with $\varphi(0)=0$ and $\varphi(1)=1$ (of course, since $\varphi$ is increasing, we have $\upsilon=\varphi$ and $\varepsilon_k=1$ for all $k \ge 1$).

 The rest of this section is devoted to the proof of Theorem 9, that is, of the fact that Theorem 7 holds true for every BV function $\varphi$ on $I$ with $\varphi(0)=0$, $V_0^1 \varphi=1$ and for each point $x \in I$.
-This result is a common generalization of Theorems 7,8 and is the main result of the second section.
-The proof of Theorem 9 is rather elaborate and is presented in several steps (Lemmas 5,6,7 etc.).
-We also note that the notion of discrepancy of a sequence in $I$ is crucial in its proof.
+This result is a common generalization of Theorems 7 and 8 and is the main result of the second section.
+The proof of Theorem 9 is rather elaborate and is presented in several steps (Lemmas 5, 6, 7 etc.).
+We also note that the notion of discrepancy of a sequence in $I$ is crucial in the proof of Theorem 9.